RockYou-cmd/ft_containers/README.md

 Achieving exception safety can require a lot of effort and attention to detail, but it is an important aspect of designing robust and reliable software.

+#### relation between exception safety and stack unwinding

+Exception safety refers to the ability of a program to maintain a consistent state in the event of an exception being thrown.
+Stack unwinding is the process of unwinding the call stack when an exception is thrown in order to find the appropriate exception handler to handle the exception.
+The two concepts are related in that stack unwinding is a necessary step in implementing exception safety, as it allows the program to transfer control to the appropriate exception handler when an exception is thrown.